DETAILED ACTION

 101 Analysis-Step 2B

 Regarding Step 2B of the Revised Guidance, representative independent claim 1 does not include additional elements (considered both individually and as an ordered combination) that are sufficient to amount to significantly more than the judicial exception for the same reasons to those discussed above with respect to determining that the claim does not integrate the abstract idea into a practical application.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of “by a first computer system”; “by the second computer system”; “using an analytical model” amounts to nothing more than mere instructions to apply the exception using generic computer components.
+As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of “by a first computer system”; “by the first computer system interfacing with an aircraft”; “by the second computer system”; “using an analytical model” amounts to nothing more than mere instructions to apply the exception using generic computer components.
 Mere instructions to apply an exception using generic computer component cannot provide an inventive concept.

-Furthermore, regarding the additional limitation of “receiving…a first set of data including environmental data”; “receiving…a second set of data including operating data having an operating time and location data from an aircraft having one or more engines”; “ receiving … the one or more index values from the first computer system”; “receiving …a third set of data comprising operational data of the one or more engines”; “outputting … recommended actions to perform maintenance to the one or more engines”, the examiner submits that the limitation merely adds insignificant extra-solution activity to the at least one abstract idea as previously discussed.
+Furthermore, regarding the additional limitation of “receiving…a first set of data including environmental data from a remote sensor”; “receiving…a second set of data including operating data having an operating time and location data from the aircraft having one or more engines”; “receiving…the one or more index values from the first computer system, the one or more index values hiding the localized environmental data from the second computer system”; “receiving, from the aircraft … a third set of data comprising operational data from at least one of a sensor or a control input of the one or more engines”; “outputting … the remaining useful life to trigger at least one of maintenance or aggregation of the one or more engines”, the examiner submits that the limitation merely adds insignificant extra-solution activity to the at least one abstract idea as previously discussed.

 Hence the claim is not patent eligible.